Skip to content

 # Visit http://localhost:8080

-After you have verified your application runs without errors.
-You can use these files to deploy your application on your favorite cloud provider that supports deploying dockererized applications.
+After verifying that your application runs without errors, you can use these files to deploy your application on your preferred cloud provider that supports dockerized applications.

 Health checks